itssunny322/itssunny322/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as Full stack developer.
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Web3
 - 👯 I’m looking to collaborate on similar mind people
 - 🤔 I’m looking for help with different topics
 - 💬 Ask me about web development, python scripting, blockchain.